-7 Great Shoe Options for Kiddos with SMO Orthotics
+7 Great Shoe Options for Kiddos Who Use SMO Orthotics

 When I first picked up my son’s new SMO Orthotics, I (naively) assumed that the Certified Orthotist would be able to provide us with appropriate shoe recommendations.
 I was new to the world of adaptive products, and therefore very surprised when she said, “I’m not sure, I think some parents have said New Balances work and there’s a store right down the street.
 Just make sure the tongue seam comes down far enough to get both the shoe and orthotic in.”
 So, I hopped in my car and headed to the New Balance store… where I completely struck out.
 The orthotics did not fit into the two toddler shoe options that they kept in stock and frustration was mounting.